OctopusDeploy/People/Engineering.md

 - I am actively introspective and take time to work on my personal and professional development.
 - I happily take responsibility for my own mistakes and I learn from the mistakes of others.

-## Team Lead

-> I am trusted to autonomously lead people through complex problems with a proven record of delivering ideas from inception to their successful completion.
-> A Team Lead emcompasses all of the qualities listed in [Leadership](Leadership.md) and is usually combined with either a Senior Software Engineer or Solution Architect role.

-### I am trusted to lead a team of diverse technical roles (from Architects, Engineers, Designers, and Testers) to ship shaped pitches to production

-- I am a well-rounded leader of people, known for having a collaborative leadership style.
-- I am proficient at leading software projects using agile practices.
-- I am comfortable with transparently assessing risk, making recommendations, escalating appropriately, and dealing with the consequences along the way.
-- I can confidently and charismatically pitch ideas, positively influencing my team to take decisive action based on reaching consensus.
-- I am an adept communicator, and can effectively steer technical and non-technical conversations to positive outcomes over any medium.

-## Engineering Manager

-_We consider an engineering manager to be a full time role.
-See the [manager's handbook](https://octopushq.atlassian.net/wiki/spaces/IN/pages/628981849/Managers+at+Octopus)._

-> I take responsibility for a tribe of people in the engineering team and the results they ultimately deliver.
-> An Engineering Manager encompasses all of the qualities listed in [Leadership](Leadership.md) and is usually a full-time role.

-- I take ultimate responsibility for the people in my team, the way they work, and the results they deliver.
-- I empower my team to get things done and I drive results collaboratively.
-- I recognise dysfunction in my team and work effectively to resolve it in a timely manner.
-- I clarify the goals, roles, and execution plans for my team.
-- I help my team understand our strategy and how they are contributing to the big picture.
-- I proactively coach people, accelerating them along their personal growth trajectory.
-- I give radically candid feedback which is timely, actionable, and helpful.
-- The feedback I give in performance reviews is rarely a surprise because it summarises the timely, actionable, and helpful feedback my teammate has been receiving.
-- I am a net-positive contributor to how we approach people and culture in the engineering team, including hiring, firing, performance reviews, culture fit, salary reviews, and how we pay.

 ## Solution Architect

 > I am a well-rounded developer, architect and problem solver.
 I can be trusted to take a brand new idea from inception to production, bringing people along with me throughout the process and providing clarity for our team.